 For this research, social well-being was characterised by the survey question, "do you have someone to turn to for suggestions about how to deal with a personal problem?"
-Financial wellbeing was characterised by the survey question, "compared to your financial situation a year ago, are you and your family worse off, better off, just about the same?"
+Financial well-being was characterised by the survey question, "compared to your financial situation a year ago, are you and your family worse off, better off, just about the same?"
 Subjects of the survey answered the above questions on 5-point and 3-point Likert scales respectively.

 All participants were filtered by those who had at least 1 response on both intake and follow up surveys.
 All of these participants were given a unique 3-digit identification code.
 Some participants filled out multiple intake or follow up surveys.
 It was assumed that both surveys were equally valid.
 The median result for each well-being question on either the intake or follow up surveys for each participant was taken.
 Once each participant had a single associated intake and follow up score for well-being, the well-being change was calculated.
 Each participant had a single associated score for well-being change for each question answered.
 A positive result would then suggest that the participant had an increase in well-being.
+A negative result would then suggest that the participant had a decrease in well-being.